 It’s easy to forget about mindfulness because of the craziness of our daily schedules…but that’s exactly when we need mindfulness.
-After all, mindfulness helps us make our days more calm and less stressful.
+After all, mindfulness helps us make our days calmer and less stressful.

 Struggling with mindfulness yourself?
 Here are five tips to make mindfulness easier so you can to integrate it into your daily life!

 Watch the video here or read the full post below!